Lesson 1 Images

 Text description of the temperature and dew-point soundings image.

 The image is a Skew-T Log-P diagram, a meteorological graph used to plot temperature and dew point against atmospheric pressure.
 The chart has a grid with diagonal and horizontal lines.
 The x-axis represents temperature in degrees Celsius, ranging from 5 to 45, while the y-axis denotes pressure in millibars, ranging from 1050 to 400.
 Two lines traverse the chart: a green line for dew point and a red line for temperature.
-These lines wiggle from the bottom to the top, indicating variations in atmospheric conditions.
 The title "Jimena" is at the top left, with the time and date "2058 UTC 23 SEP 1991" and location coordinates "13.4 N 109.5 W" in the top right corner.

 Credit: NOAA